 - If handled properly, the LLC can help avoid the need for probate administration in order to oversee the management and distribution of the asset.

 - An LLC can provide you with asset protection in some circumstances.
-Because the asset is held in an LLC, a third party trying to sue you personally for an injury or other harm may be blocked from doing so.
+Because the title is held in an LLC for a rental property, a third party trying to sue you personally for an injury or other harm may be blocked from doing so.